wp-plugins/whosamungus-whos-amung-us/README.txt

 Tested up to: 3.3.1
 Stable tag: trunk

-This is a plugin that will allow you to manage your whos.amung.us stats very easily.
+This plugin will allow you to manage your whos.amung.us stats very easily.

 == Description ==